 Because automatic campaigns uses product pages to determine which search keywords to display ads in, you must be more deliberate when optimizing product pages.
 The keywords you place in your listing title, description, and other listing section when using automatic campaigns will inform the campaign placement.

 Sponsored Product ads with this campaign type will be served based on keywords manually selected by the advertiser and matched to the consumer search query on Walmart.com.
 Keywords can be selected as either Broad, Phrase or Exact match keywords.
 Bids are set and optimized at the keyword level for all products contained within the campaign.

 Depending on your business goals, you may want to more specifically tailor which keywords you target.
 Broad match keywords can be used to increase impressions and drive brand awareness.
 Using phrase and broad match keywords can also help identify new search terms to focus on by using Pacvue’s search term report.

 Manual campaigns do not have quite the same reach as Automatic campaigns as these campaign types only appear in the search results grid.
 However, Manual campaigns give greater transparency and more control than Automatic campaigns, allowing you to build a much more sophisticated search strategy that maximizes your search investments.

 #5: Your product description page is the most important asset in your Walmart search strategy.

-Since Walmart Advertising isn’t as mature of a platform as Amazon Advertising, there is tremendous opportunity for early adopters on an emerging marketing platform like Walmart Advertising.
+While Walmart requires a different ad strategy to Amazon, it offers an attractive opportunity.
+Since Walmart Advertising isn’t as mature of a platform as Amazon Advertising, there is tremendous opportunity for early adopters on an emerging marketing platform like Walmart.
 Currently, advertisers can expect less competition and lower CPCs than on Amazon, which may in turn lead to a higher ROI.